 by Anna Quayle & Kaitlyn Smith

-Going to an event at the Verizon center?
+Going to an event at the Verizon Center?
 If you have a big group, Carmine’s is the perfect place to go to enjoy an amazing family-style Italian meal.
-It’s like sitting in your grandmother’s dining room eating a home cooked meal, except its 20,000 ft2 and has a secret service entrance.
+It’s like sitting in your grandmother’s dining room eating a home-cooked meal, except its 20,000 ft2 and has a secret service entrance.

 The waitstaff is very personable and accommodating and everyone we spoke with was very knowledgeable and hospitable.
-We started off with the house Montepulciano, which was smooth but still slightly spicy and very drinkable and enjoyed their freshly baked Focaccia bread.
+We started off with the house Montepulciano, which was smooth but still slightly spicy and very drinkable, and enjoyed their freshly baked Focaccia bread.
 The calamari was crisp on the outside but the smaller whole squid almost tasted burnt.
 The rings of squid were just great.
-The homemade marinara sauce was lightly spicy, and full of delicious tomatoes.
-It had a full flavor, and was seasoned very well.
+The homemade marinara sauce was lightly spicy and full of delicious tomatoes.
+It had a full flavor and was seasoned very well.

 Following the salad, we sampled two of the appetizers from the menu including the roasted red peppers in olive oil with fresh mozzarella and the crispy fried calamari with marinara sauce.
 Both of these dishes were amazing, but the roasted red peppers were particularly flavorful.
 Perfectly roasted in a nutty extra virgin olive oil, the peppers were slightly sweet and complemented the fresh and pillowy mozzarella.

-The mozzarella with roasted red salad and basil was light, extremely fresh and drizzled with olive oil.
-The freshness of the roasted pepper I especially noted, it was very sweet, roasted just perfectly and still had a bit of firmness to it instead of being completely limp.
+The mozzarella with roasted red salad and basil was light, extremely fresh, and drizzled with olive oil.
+The freshness of the roasted pepper I especially noted, it was very sweet, roasted just perfectly, and still had a bit of firmness to it instead of being completely limp.

-Lastly, our desert was truly impressive and included some of the best Tiramisu that I have ever had and their well-executed grand finale, “The Titanic”.
+Lastly, our dessert was truly impressive and included some of the best Tiramisu that I have ever had and their well-executed grand finale, “The Titanic”.
 This desert is a multilayered masterpiece that does, indeed, look like a big ship.
 At the bottom, is a flourless chocolate torte surrounded by sliced banana and topped with two layers of vanilla and chocolate ice cream scoops and then 6 inches of whipped cream.
 The whole thing is drizzled with chocolate syrup and sprinkled with walnuts.
 The flourless torte is my new favorite, beating out my beloved Godiva.
 The reason is Carmine’s was less dense and began melting in your mouth within moments of hitting your tongue.